Devilreaper123/GermanCredit-MLflow-Pipeline/README.md

 This project demonstrates how to construct a **transparent and interpretable credit-scoring system** that balances predictive power with fairness and cost-sensitivity.

 **Objectives:**
-- Clean and validate the Statlog German Credit dataset.
+- Clean and validate the Statlog German Credit dataset
-- Quantify feature predictive strength via **Information Value (IV)**.
+- Quantify feature predictive strength via **Information Value (IV)**
-- Engineer ordinal, nominal, and numerical representations.
+- Engineer ordinal, nominal, and numerical representations
-- Train multiple ML models under **cost-asymmetric conditions**.
+- Train multiple ML models under **cost-asymmetric conditions**
-- Quantify fairness and group disparity.
+- Quantify fairness and group disparity
-- Apply **SHAP explainability** for model interpretation.
+- Apply **SHAP explainability** for model interpretation
-- Prepare outputs for **MLflow model registration**.
+- Prepare outputs for **MLflow model registration**

 ---